lumeland/lume.land/plugins/icons.md

 <img src="{{ "fire" |> icon("bootstrap") }}">
 ```

-By default, the SVG files are downloaded to the `/icons` folder, creating a
+By default, the SVG files are exported into the `/icons` folder, creating a
 subfolder per collection.
 In the previous example, the icon would be saved to
 `/icons/bootstrap/fire.svg`.
 It's possible to configure a different folder with
 the `folder` option: